 HISTORIC PRESERVATION MONTH

-Historic Preservation Month runs through May 2017 and includes a full slate of events and tours throughout the Corvallis community.
+Historic Preservation Month takes place each May and includes a full slate of events and tours throughout the Corvallis community.
+More information about past Historic Preservation Month activities can be found here.

 HISTORIC PRESERVATION REGULATIONS